adrianchangcy/voicewake/README.md

 ### 0 tests (100% do not recommend)
 - my mistake was from judging how easy it was to manually test when creating new components on blank pages
-- this was nearly unsustainable towards the final stages, with one small change requiring entire steps of manual tests
+- nearly unsustainable towards the final stages
+- one small change requiring entire steps of manual tests
-- automated tests must be created before any future development and collaboration
+- if this project is to be continue, automated tests must be created first
 - refer to Jest/Vitest for unit and component testing
 - refer to Playwright/Cypress for UI-heavy flows via end-to-end testing